 These are a great option if you have a larger budget.
 They specialize in celebrities and high-end keynote speakers.
-A booking agency can help you hire a magician like David Blaine, Las Vegas stars like Penn & Teller, or a corporate magician like me.
+A booking agency can help you hire a celebrity magician like David Blaine, Las Vegas stars like Penn & Teller, or a corporate magician like me.

-Congratulations, you’ve found a bunch magicians for hire.
-How do you narrow it down?
+Congratulations, you’ve found a bunch of magicians for hire.
+But how do you narrow it down?

 4. Watch Videos

-Hiring a magician without watching video footage is like buying a car without a test drive.
-I’d never hire a magician without watching video footage first.
+I’d never hire a professional magician without watching video footage first.
 Video lets you see exactly what you’re getting.
 Maybe you want someone who’s funny.
 Maybe you want someone who’s serious.
-Video is a great tool… use it.
+Video is a great tool… use it!